Hi,

 Here's a basic checklist.
 In order to sell art, you generally need:

-1)a reasonable level of artistic skill
+1) a reasonable level of artistic skill (keep practicing and improving!)

-3)a clear and simple pricing plan
+3) a clear and simple pricing plan

-7)an agreement or contract to exchange their money for your product
+7) an agreement or contract to exchange their money for your product

-8)the ability to deliver the product as agreed
+8) the ability to deliver the product as agreed

-9)the ability to receive payment
+9) the ability to receive payment

-10)the ability to keep track of all projects and payments
+10) the ability to keep track of all projects and payments

 (and the ability to pay taxes if applicable)